 TRUDI VAN DER ELSEN is an artist with a practice that combines painting, drawing, installation work, performance and lens-based work.
 She lives and works in the west coast of Ireland, Co.
 Clare and exhibits regularly nationally and internationally.
-She had a solo exhibition of paintings, 'Notes From A Digital Sea', in March 2020, in the Gallery at the Burren College of Art, Ireland.
+In March 2020 she had a solo exhibition of paintings, 'Notes From A Digital Sea', in the Burren College of Art, Ireland.
 In November 2019 her exhibition ‘XR-Extended Reality’ in Las Cuevas de Hércules, Toledo, Spain was supported by Culture Ireland.
 Her work was selected for the National Self Portrait Collection and exhibited in the Bourne Vincent Gallery in Limerick, 2018.
 She presented Songlines, a solo mixed-media exhibition in Punt WG, Amsterdam in 2012.
 In 2015 and 2017 her work was selected for the Annual Exhibition at the Royal Ulster Academy in Belfast, and in 2013 she participated in ‘Komplizen’, Ostrale 013 in Dresden, Germany.
 From 2009-2016 she was co-ordinator and curator at the Courthouse Gallery and Studios, Ennistymon, Ireland.
 Her work is in private and public collections around the world, including the Office of Public Works and Clare County Council.